pdp10/sbpipe/README.md

 ```
 python run_sb_pipe pipeline configuration_file
 ```
-where *pipeline* can be one of the following:
+where *pipeline* can be one of the following option:
-- simulate
+- --simulate
-- single_perturb
+- --single-perturb
-- double_perturb
+- --double-perturb
-- sensitivity
+- --sensitivity
-- param_estim
+- --param-estim